-Money Purchase Annual Allowance (MPAA) – CII AF3, R04, J05
+Learning About the Money Purchase Annual Allowance (MPAA)

 MPAA is prevention against misuse of pension flexibility

-Under the new rules the standard £40,000 annual allowance applies to those who make contributions to both money purchase and defined benefit schemes.
-If contributions into money purchase schemes do not exceed £10,000, the person will retain a total annual allowance of £40,000 for contributions into money purchase and defined-benefit arrangements combined.
+If the MPAA is triggered, the standard £40,000 annual allowance still apples to total pension input i.e. to those who make contributions to both money purchase and defined benefit schemes.
+So, if money purchase contributions do not exceed £4,000, the person will retain a total annual allowance of £40,000 for contributions into money purchase and defined-benefit arrangements combined.